nsfcac/repacss-user-guide/docs/software/building-from-source.md

 # Building Software from Source

-This guide covers compiling and installing software from source code on REPACSS when pre-built packages are not available or don't meet your requirements.
+This guide covers compiling and installing **user-installed** software from source code on REPACSS when pre-built packages are not available or don't meet your requirements.

 ## 🎯 When to Build from Source